Forbes editor says he testified before Trump's grand jury - ExBulletin

 Although the grand jury proceedings are secret, nothing prevents witnesses called before them from speaking about their testimony.

-Prosecutors began examining how Trump and his company valuate their assets after Trump’s longtime personal lawyer and fixer Michael Cohen told a congressional committee in 2019 that the developer-turned-politician used to manipulate property values.
+Prosecutors began examining how Trump and his company valuate their assets after Trump’s longtime personal lawyer and fixer Michael Cohen told a congressional committee in 2019 that the developer-turned-politician used to manipulate real estate values.

 Cohen said Trump would inflate stocks to get favorable loan terms and downplay them to reap tax benefits.

-Cohen gave a congressional committee copies of Trump’s 2011, 2012, and 2013 financial statements which he said Trump gave to his main lender, Deutsche Bank, to inquire about a loan to purchase the NFLs Buffalo Bills, and Forbes to justify his claim for a place on his list of the richest people in the world.
+Cohen gave a congressional committee copies of Trump’s 2011, 2012, and 2013 financial statements – statements he said Trump gave to his main lender, Deutsche Bank, to inquire about a loan to buy the NFL Buffalo Bills, and to Forbes to back up his claim for a place on his list of the richest people in the world.

-Trump would go into a frenzy when Forbes and Fortune compiled their annual lists of the richest people in the world and asked Cohen and longtime CFO Allen Weisselberg to inflate the valuations to come up with an acceptable number, Cohen wrote in his memoir.
-Disloyal.
+Trump would “go into a frenzy” when Forbes and Fortune compiled their annual lists of the richest people in the world and ask Cohen and longtime CFO Allen Weisselberg to inflate the valuations to come up with an acceptable number, Cohen wrote in his memoir “Treacherous. “

-Lane wrote in his 2015 article that other real estate developers told the magazine that a high Forbes 400 estimate on a banker’s desk can sometimes help get bigger loans and better rates.
+Lane wrote in his 2015 article that other real estate developers told the magazine “putting a high estimate of Forbes 400 on a banker’s desk can sometimes help get bigger loans and better rates.”

 Sources